nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/automation/automation-how-to-index/how-to-create-an-automation-chain.md

 review:
     comment: ''
     date: '2017-12-14'
+notes: Documentation page used on Nuxeo Studio.
+Check with NOS team before deleting or moving.
 details:
     howto:
         excerpt: This how-to explains the different steps to create and configure an automation chain using Nuxeo Studio.